 None.
 NW Forest Pass is NOT required as you’re parking on the side of the state highway.
 Note that WA state highway 20 (North Cascades Highway) is closed from first snow till spring.

 No permits required.
 Follow standard leave-no-trace rules.
 Good campsites (year-round spring provides water, look 200 yards north of trail) available at a wooded bench at ~6400 feet when approaching via standard approach described here.
 Few (2 or 3) bivy sites established at Burgundy Col at ~7950 feet (year round snow for water).
 Slogging bivy gear up the Col would be fun once snow free (trailhead ~4250 feet)…

-(2) Nice TR
+(1) Text-only TR.
+(2) Nice TR with great pic's.

 Wine Spires are located within Okanogan National Forest.
 Area is administered by Methow Valley Ranger District out of Winthrop, WA (509 996 2266).

 (1) Selected Climbs In The North Cascades, Volume I (2nd ed.) by Jim Nelson and Peter Potterfield.
 Excellent description for Rebel Yell route only including topo.
 ISBN 0-89886-767-3.
 (2) Cascade Alpine Guide, Volume 3 (2nd ed.) by Fred Beckey.
 Descriptions for all routes listed below.
 ISBN 0-89886-423-3.